ai4ce/NYU-VPR/README.md

 This repository provides the experiment code for the paper [Long-Term Visual Place Recognition Benchmark with View Direction and Data Anonymization Influences]().

+Here is a graphical user interface (GUI) for using VPR methods on custom datasets: https://github.com/ai4ce/VPR-GUI-Tool

 ## Requirements

 To install requirements: